We believe the effective management of environmental, social and governance risks and opportunities will support our requirement to maximise returns.

-Alongside the voting principles in our ESG policy, we periodically provide additional commentary and guidance on our approach to particular governance matters.
-See executive remuneration and COVID-19: considerations for ASX-listed companies.
+Alongside the voting principles in our ESG policy, we periodically provide additional commentary and guidance on our approach to particular governance matters, for example by speaking at industry conferences and events, and in the media.

 We also engage with key investee entities, either directly or in partnership with our investment managers, to promote enhanced ESG performance and establish a climate of long term asset stewardship.